allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

 ---

 :::important Enterprise Feature
-The Model Deployment App is available under the ClearML Enterprise plan.
+The vLLM Model Deployment App is available under the ClearML Enterprise plan.
 :::

 The vLLM Model Deployment application enables users to quickly deploy LLM models as networking services over a secure